European shares rise as financial stocks gain ground

 By Sudip Kar-Gupta

-LONDON, May 24 European shares rose on Tuesday, recovering from losses at the start of trading as firmer financial stocks lifted the region's equity markets.
+LONDON, May 24 European shares rose on Tuesday, shrugging off losses at the start of trading as firmer financial stocks lifted the region's equity markets.

-The pan-European FTSEurofirst 300 and STOXX 600 indexes were both up around 1 percent by 1024 GMT, rebounding from losses of a similar scale incurred on Monday.
+The pan-European FTSEurofirst 300 and STOXX 600 indexes were both up by 0.6 percent, rebounding from losses of a similar scale incurred on Monday.

+The STOXX Europe 600 Banks Index outperformed with a 1.1 percent rise, adding the most points to Europe's stock markets.

 Italian bank UniCredit also rose 2 percent ahead of a board meeting expected to formally approve the search for a new chief executive.

-Shares in French household equipment manufacturer SEB surged 11.5 percent as investors welcomed SEB's move to buy WMF, a German maker of coffee machines and silverware, from KKR in a 1.6 billion-euro deal.
+Shares in French household equipment manufacturer SEB surged 11 percent as investors welcomed SEB's move to buy WMF, a German maker of coffee machines and silverware, from KKR in a deal worth 1.6 billion euros ($1.8 billion) including debt.

-Swiss drugmaker Galenica fell more than 6 percent, making it the biggest loser on the FTSEurofirst 300, as investors were disappointed by its decision to postpone a break up of the group.

-Some traders remained sceptical about the market rebound, with concerns about the possibility of a U.S. interest rate increase in coming weeks having weighed on world stock markets over the last month.
+Nevertheless, some traders were sceptical about the market rebound, with concerns about the possibility of a U.S. interest rate increase in coming weeks having impacted world stock markets over the last month.

 In spite of Tuesday's move higher, the FTSEurofirst remains down by around 4 percent over the last month.